The

 In addition to this, our actions will be informed by our work as a partner in the European funded project

-GenderAction+ which aims to advance gender equality in the European Research Area, and the recently published
+GenderAction+ which aims to advance gender equality in the European Research Area, and the published

 Report of the Expert Group: 2nd HEA National Review of Gender Equality in Irish Higher Education Institutions recommendations.
 The HEA’s

-Gender Equality Enhancement Fund has also recently supported a project titled ‘Addressing the Gender Pay Gap in Irish Higher Education’.
-This project will create a modelling tool for the higher education sector which MU will benefit from for future gender pay gap reporting.
+Gender Equality Enhancement Fund supported a project titled ‘Addressing the Gender Pay Gap in Irish Higher Education.’
+This project aimed to create a modelling tool for the higher education sector which MU will benefit from for future gender pay gap reporting.